 Dan spent one year in hospital fighting for his life and overcoming enormous physical and emotional challenges of being so severely paralysed.

-After leaving hospital Dan was looking to rebuild his life.
+After leaving hospital Dan was looking for a new purpose as a way to rebuild his life.
 Drawing on his experience from working as a youth worker before his accident, Dan decided to start a charity to give access-to-work training and mentoring for youngsters living in poverty and precarious circumstances.

 As well as sponsoring youngsters in the UK, The Dan Eley Foundation (DEF) runs a partner project with a grassroots partner charity in Colombia called: Fundación Educación para Todos (FEDUT).
 FEDUT runs intensive job training programmes for young people from slum areas, and then links them with employment in local companies.